klop282/my-periodic-job/index.md

 ### Github repos

-[I love github](https://github.com/thank-you-github/thank-you-github) and the wonderful platform it provides for the open-source community; few of my projects are hosted here, but I also host private repos elsewhere.
+[I love github](https://github.com/thank-you-github/thank-you-github) and the wonderful platform it provides for the open-source community; few of my projects are hosted here, but private and work repos elsewhere.